mkristofik/battle-sim/README.md

 - Magic should be **magical**.
 Direct-damage spells (e.g., Fireball, Lightning) are boring, and not very effective as stack sizes get larger.
 - Good spells should have a large-scale effect.
 Spells that affect the entire battlefield indiscriminantly are even better.

+## Artwork Notes

+Here are the decisions I've made to simplify the code that deals with art assets.

+- Hexes are 72x72 pixels.
+Anything designed to fit in one hex should use the same size.
+- Animated images are stored in a sprite sheet with the first frame on the left and no padding between frames.
+Frames are assumed to be 72x72.
+- Projectiles are drawn with their trailing edges in the center of the hex and facing East.
+The image rotation code goes counter-clockwise, like angles on the Unit Circle.

 ## Requirements

 [SDL 1.2.15](http://www.libsdl.org/)